Confessions of a raw-foodist

 How do you bypass all this propaganda and widely perceived societal perceptions of eating raw food?
 How do you overcome the weird looks you receive as you grab a hunk of ground beef and pop it in your mouth like a gumdrop?
 How do you go to family dinners as your relatives inhale cooked to death turkey and buttered bread?
 I recently read an article by a man attempting to follow in Anjonous' diet, but failing because he couldn't take the pressure of his social life, and raw food diet, not meshing:

 Social pressures have a great deal to do with diet.
 As I've said, my wife doesn't share at all in this diet and I'm going to my son's home for Thanksgiving dinner.
 He and his family don't share in this diet either.
 So, I'll be the "only one" eating in this strange way on this special occasion.
 That is tough to do for anyone!
+It's hard to go to a birthday party and refuse the cake!
+It is even harder to then start lecturing to the party-goers about the evils of sugar! |

 If you are a pot smoker, for instance, and all your friends are pot smokers, you will feel very much out of place in the Woman's Christian Temperance Society.
 The reverse is true, obviously.